SenYan1999/IsotonicDataAugmentation/README.md

-# CODE for *Don't Parrot the Expert : Soft Label Correction in Knowledge Distillation*
+# CODE for *Isotonic Data Augmentation For Knowledge Distillation*

 Here is the code for the paper *Don't Parrot the Expert : Soft Label Correction in Knowledge Distillation*